carmine560/trading-peripheral/README.md

   * [Firefox](https://www.firefox.com/en-US/) to authenticate to the website and load the web page
-  * [GnuPG](https://gnupg.org/index.html) to encrypt and decrypt the configuration file and a snapshot of the Hyper SBI 2 application data
+  * [GnuPG](https://gnupg.org/index.html) to encrypt and decrypt the Google OAuth token and a snapshot of the Hyper SBI 2 application data
   * [`charset-normalizer`](https://github.com/jawah/charset_normalizer),
     [`lxml`](https://github.com/lxml/lxml),
     [`pandas`](https://github.com/pandas-dev/pandas), and